rhysstever/ProfessionalPlatypusCity/README.md

 ## Play It!

-1. Download the zip file [here](https://github.com/rhysstever/ProfessionalPlatypusCity/blob/main/PPC_Build_v1.4.zip)
+1. Download the latest .zip file from the [Versions](https://github.com/rhysstever/ProfessionalPlatypusCity/tree/main/Versions) folder
 2. Upzip the .zip folder
-3. Open the .exe
+3. Open the ProfessionalPlatypusCity.exe

 ## Image Assets: